 For instance, a trip to the grocery store could require you to directly ask a server questions in English.
 ‘Where are the radishes?’
 ‘May I have 4lb of potatoes please?’
 ‘How much does this exact amount of tomatoes cost?’
 This is by far the most useful way to learn any kind of new vocabulary, but particularly English, as it can be such a complicated language at times.

 To really get a grip on the English language, it is important to understand that vocabulary learning is not enough – you have to get involved with the language and the words, and you have to live it for real.
 There is no better or faster way to become a fluent English speaker.

-Download your free mp3 & pdf lesson of this strategy below.
+Download your free mp3 & pdf lesson on this strategy below.
 In order to download your free lesson, please share or like this post once.

 So this is the 4. strategy of English fluency course.
-If you want to improve English vocabulary faster with lots of phrase and speak fluent English, we highly recommend to get Success With Stories bundle.
-All you need to do is listen these powerful lesson everyday and answer the easy questions in mini story lessons.
+If you want to improve your English vocabulary faster with lots of phrases and speak fluent English, we highly recommend getting Success With Stories bundle.
+All you need to do is listen to these powerful lessons every day and answer the easy questions in mini-story lessons.
 You will start to speak English fluently in a short time.

 Watch our other stories on Youtube!